A (1+1) dimensional example of Quarkyonic matter: Introduction

-Our main statement is that the mechanism to suppress the confining gluons at finite density is neither asymptotic freedom nor the percolation of deconfined bags, but the medium induced color screening.
-Since the color charge of the system is zero in average, the strength of the screening is determined by phase space allowed for colored quarks to virtually fluctuate near the Fermi surface.
-In spatial dimensions, $d$, larger than one, such phase space increases as $\sim \mu^{d-1} \lqcd$, so the strength of the screening enhances compared to vacuum case as $\sim (\mu/\lqcd)^{d-1}$ ($\mu,\lqcd$ are quark chemical potential and nonperturbative scale, respectively).
+Our main statement is that the mechanism to suppress the confining gluons at finite density is neither asymptotic freedom nor the percolation of confined bags, but the medium induced color screening.
+Since the color charge of the system is zero in average, the strength of the screening is determined by the virtual processes.
+The main actors are the virtual colored fluctuations with low energy: quarks near the Fermi surface.
+The contributions from virtual quark fluctuations are enhanced as the area of the quark Fermi surface grows.
+In spatial dimensions, $d$, larger than one, the phase space for quark fluctuations increases as $\sim \mu^{d-1} \lqcd$, so the strength of the screening grows as $\sim (\mu/\lqcd)^{d-1}$, compared to the vacuum case ($\mu,\lqcd$ are quark chemical potential and nonperturbative scale, respectively).
 So deconfinement should take place when quark fluctuations become comparable to those of gluons,

 where we have multiplied color factors for quarks, $\Nc$ and for gluons, $\Nc^2$.
 In our world, $d=3$, so the gluon sector is modified at $\mu \sim \Nc^{1/2} \lqcd$, as given in Ref. \cite{McLerran:2007qj}.
-This is parametrically larger than the scale, $\mu \sim \lqcd$, where nuclear matter is generated and shortly later is turned into quark matter \cite{McLerran:2007qj}.
-In spatial one dimension, the phase space at finite density is the same as the vacuum case, so screening effects are not enhanced at finite density.
-It means that {\it if} the excitations are confined at zero density\footnote{ The analyses in this paper do not answer whether excitations are confined at zero density.
+This is parametrically larger than the scale, $\mu \sim \lqcd$, where nuclear matter appears and shortly later turns into quark matter \cite{McLerran:2007qj}.

+This picture for deconfinement at finite density implies that in spatial one dimension, {\it if} the excitations are confined at zero density\footnote{ The analyses in this paper do not answer whether excitations are confined at zero density.
 In the large $\Nc$ limit, the theory is confining, at least in the presence of arbitary small current quark mass \cite{'tHooft:1974hx}.
-On the other hand, in the large flavor limit such that $\Nc/\Nf \rightarrow 0$, it is argued that the color sector takes a similar form as the Schwinger model --- Higgs phenomenon happens due to the screening \cite{Armoni:1998ny}.}, they can survive even at very high density.
-We will see that this is indeed the case in our QCD$_2$ studies.
+On the other hand, in the large flavor limit such that $\Nc/\Nf \rightarrow 0$, it is argued that the color sector takes a similar form as the Schwinger model --- Higgs phenomenon happens due to the screening \cite{Armoni:1998ny}.}, they must survive even at very high density, $\mu \gg \lqcd$, because the phase space for quark fluctuations remains the same as the vacuum case, and as a consequence, screening effects are not enhanced.
+We will check that this is indeed the case in our QCD$_2$ studies.